Global Leadership Forecast 2021

 Organizations where leaders practice and receive feedback from managers are 4.6X more likely to have high-quality leaders and a strong bench.

-One of the hardest (and most stressful!) things to do is step into a new leadership role.
-This report from the Global Leadership Forecast series examines how leaders of all levels navigate transitions into new roles.
-Learn the answers to key questions surrounding transitions, including the cost of stress, the impact of poor transitions on later success, the rates of executive failure, and much more.
+This report from the Global Leadership Forecast series examines how leaders of all levels transition into new roles.
+Learn the cost of stressful transitions, the impact of poor transitions on later success, the rates of executive failure, and more.

 This report from the Global Leadership Forecast series takes a deep dive into what the data told us about the current state of diversity and inclusion.
 It answers key questions, including: How do leaders feel about D&I at their companies?
 Are there financial impacts?
 What’s the risk of ignoring it?
 How can we do better?